 But the game is never-ending, with frequent patches being forwarded to the servers.
 While there’s still a lot to be explored in WoW, the experience can go bland in an instant.
 And you’ll soon be looking for alternatives to the notorious game.
-That is why we’ve prepared this list of WoW alternatives to try in 2020.
+That is why we’ve prepared this list of WoW alternatives to try in the year 2021.
 WoW loosely inspires these games, and some even have their unique twists!

 Take a Look at the 6 Top Rated Games Like WoW

 You might be knowing this as an offline RPG game.
 Well, good news for you.
 The developers have brought the fan-famed world of Elder Scrolls to the online platform.